Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Blind Spots in Unlearning

 where the interpolation factor $\alpha \in [0, 1]$ controls the trade-off.
-We present a detailed algorithmic description of the \emph{Prototypical Relearning Attack} that we propose in the Appendix \ref{app:prl}.
 Figure \ref{fig:sec_4_2_proto}-(b) demonstrates the effectiveness of our approach across various unlearning methods.
-An ablation study on $\alpha$ is included in Appendix \ref{app:alpha_abs}.
+We provide the algorithmic description of PRA and an ablation study on $\alpha$ in Appendix~\ref{alg:pra} and Appendix~\ref{app:alpha_abs}, respectively.

-\if false Although decision boundaries for the forget classes have been erased, the unlearned models often continues to arrange those classes into a tight, linearly separable manifold in feature space.
-Inspired by prototypical networks \cite{snell2017prototypical}, we directly overwrite the logits for the forget classes with \emph{feature prototypes} computed from only a few of ``forget’’ samples.
-This attack is notably straightforward and computationally efficient, even allowing for successful execution using only a single sample from the forget class.
-Let \(\mathcal{C}_f\subseteq\{1,\dots,C\}\) be the set of forget classes, \(S^{(c)}_f=\{x^{(c)}_1,\dots,x^{(c)}_k\}\) be the $k$ query images we collect for class \(c\in\mathcal{C}_f\) and \(\phi_{\theta_u}\) be the feature extractor of the unlearned model.
-With the unlearned feature extractor \(\phi_{\theta_u}\) we form the class prototype